Student FAQs

 training I need for a job?

 JAC gives our students the ultimate in job training.
-Our goal is to train the minds of our students, equipping them to excel in any area of interest preparing them for any career they want to pursue.
-Throughout their education at John Adams, students practice problem-solving, deep thinking, communication, diplomacy, and leadership skills to name a few.
+Our goal is to train the minds of our students, equipping them to excel in any area of interest and preparing them for any career they want to pursue.
+Throughout their education at John Adams, students practice problem-solving, deep thinking, communication, diplomacy, and leadership skills, to name a few.
 For graduation, JAC requires two practica, or internships, that give students practical experience in their area of interest.
 Major CEOs and business leaders agree, and now actively seek employees who have the skills to relate, communicate, and problem-solve.
 If you want to walk out of school with a razor-sharp skill set that sets you apart from others – and helps you in every field – come join us!

 Does John Adams College have student housing?